cernst72/vja/Features.md

 If Two-Factor Authentication is activated for your user then vja will prompt you for the one-time password additionally.
 The resulting token will be stored in `$HOME/.vjacli/token.json`.

+### API token
-Alternatively you may create an API token with sufficient rights in Vikunja and save it to `$HOME/.vjacli/token.json`
+Alternatively you may create an API token with sufficient rights in Vikunja ("Settings -> API Tokens") and save it to `$HOME/.vjacli/token.json`

 ```json
 {
   "token": "YOUR-API-TOKEN"
 }
 ```
+The token permission must include at least labels, projects, tasks as well as all required relations with all operations, depending on what you want to use vja for.

+## Tasks

+All task related commands are supported in both variants:
+`vja add`, `vja ls`, ...
+as well as
+`vja task add`, `vja task ls`, ... and even `vja tasks...`

-## Add Task
+### Add Task

 `vja add <Tasktitle>` allows to quickly add a new task to the default project.
 Several options exist to provide more
 context: